featherbear/UNSW-CSE-Thesis/site/content/posts/capturing-network-activity-securely.md

 toc = true

 +++
-# Capturing Network Activity (in a secure manner)
+# Capturing Network Activity (for security)

 > (hopefully)

-* WiFi network that the vacuum cleaner can connect to.
-* Packet capture
-  * TCP
-  * UDP
-  * Multicast
-  * Broadcasts
+In order to better understand what the vacuum cleaner is doing, I need to figure out what the vacuum cleaner is both sending and receiving!

+This means that I will need to do some packet capturing, to get the TCP / UDP / etc... packets; but what's the best (and budget-friendly) way to do that?

+_EDIT: I also imagine I might need to do some Bluetooth communications investigation too, huh..._

+---

 # Solutions